thomashrabe/Quicklook4EM/README.md

 Simply clone the repository and run **Archive** in the XCode -> Product menu.
 This will build the `qlgenerator` file into the open project.
 Search for it in the XCode project browser.

 # Installing
 Move the built files `(*qlgenerator)` to `~/Library/QuickLook`.
 For activating the features you have to reboot / log out and log back in to your OSX session or type `qlmanage -r` in the terminal.
-You can as well place the files into `/Library/Quiclook` but that requires administrator rigths to that machine.
+You coulds also place the files into `/Library/Quicklook` but that requires administrator rights to that machine.

 # License
 Released under GNU GPLv3